 Installation

-In the future, std::offload should become available in nightly builds for users.
-For now, everyone still needs to build rustc from source.
+is partly available in nightly builds for users.
+For now, everyone however still needs to build rustc from source to use all features of it.

 Build instructions